-A. Faculty and staff are required to have a current permanent parking permit (decal) or current parking ticket to park in staff lots.
-All persons using non-staff parking lots are required to have a current permit or a current parking ticket.
-Staff may purchase additional decals for their use.

-- B. Permits must be properly displayed while on campus. - C. The following charges will be made for all permits:

-Semester \$30.00 Summer \$15.00 Daily parking \$1.00

-Daily parking will be verified by a current San Bernardino Community College District parking ticket placed on the dashboard of the car.
-Additional non-staff and non-faculty permits will be charged at the same rate as the first permit.
+- A. Faculty and staff are required to have a current parking permit (decal) to park in staff lots.
+All persons using non-staff parking lots are required to have a current permit or a daily pass.
+Staff may purchase additional decals for their use. - B. Permits must be properly displayed while on campus. - C. The following charges will be made for all permits: Semester \$30.00 Summer \$15.00 Daily parking \$ 2.00 - Daily parking will be verified by a current San Bernardino Community College District parking ticket placed on the dashboard of the car.
+Additional non-staff and non-faculty permits will be charged at the same rate as the first permit. - Permits for students, staff and faculty can only be purchased online.

-- D. Permits for students, staff and faculty can only be purchased online. - F. If a vehicle to which a current permit is affixed is sold or disposed of, the permit number must be reported to the College Police Office and the permit removed from the vehicle. - G. Refunds will be made only to students and only when the following conditions are met: - 1.
-That all classes in which the student is enrolled are cancelled by the college and the student is thus dis-enrolled from the college. - 2.
+- F. If a vehicle to which a current permit is affixed is sold or disposed of, the permit number must be reported to the College Police Office and the permit removed from the vehicle. - G. Refunds will be made only to students and only when the following conditions are met: - That all classes in which the student is enrolled are cancelled by the college and the student is thus dis-enrolled from the college. - 2.
 That a portion of the decal bearing the number is returned to the College Police Office and - 3.
 That the refund is requested within two calendar weeks from the date of the cancellation of the class(es).